g0dux/CHATCYBER-BETA-/README.md

   Powered by the Mistral-7B-Instruct model (via `llama_cpp`), the assistant generates context-aware responses and supports real-time language translation if necessary.

 - **Local Caching:**
-  An in-memory caching system minimizes redundant processing for repeated queries.
+  An in-memory caching system reduces redundant processing for repeated queries.

 - **Customizable Interfaces:**
-  Both the Flask and Gradio interfaces are highly configurable with options to adjust appearance, response speed, and detail level.
+  Both Flask and Gradio interfaces are highly configurable, allowing you to adjust appearance, response speed, and detail level.

 - **Performance Monitoring:**
   Integrated with Prometheus to track request counts and response latencies.

 ---

-## Project Architecture 🏗️
+## Project Architecture

-Cyber Assistant v4.0 is built using a modular architecture:
+Cyber Assistant v4.0 is built on a modular architecture:

 - **Backend (Flask):**
-  Handles HTTP requests, integrates with the neural model, and manages forensic analysis and metadata extraction.
+  Manages HTTP requests, integrates with the neural model, and handles forensic analysis and metadata extraction.

 - **Neural Model:**
-  Loaded using the `llama_cpp` library; automatically downloads the model from the Hugging Face Hub if it is not found locally.
+  Loaded via `llama_cpp`; automatically downloads from the Hugging Face Hub if not found locally.

 - **Front-end:**
-  Two distinct interfaces are provided:
-  - **Flask Interface:** A classic web interface built with HTML, CSS, and JavaScript.
+  - **Flask Interface:** A classic web interface with HTML, CSS, and JavaScript.
-  - **Gradio Interface:** A modern, interactive UI powered by Gradio that offers a user-friendly experience with real-time feedback.
+  - **Gradio Interface:** A modern, interactive UI powered by Gradio for real-time feedback and ease of use.

 - **Supporting Libraries:**
-  Leverages libraries such as `nltk`, `langdetect`, `duckduckgo_search`, and `Pillow` for text processing, language detection, web search, and image analysis.
+  Leverages libraries like `nltk`, `langdetect`, `duckduckgo_search`, and `Pillow` for text processing, language detection, web search, and image analysis.

 ---

-## Installation and Setup 🔧
+## Installation and Setup

 ### Prerequisites

 - **Python 3.8 or higher**
-- **Git** – To clone the repository
+- **Git** (to clone the repository)
-- **Virtualenv** (Recommended for environment isolation)
+- **Virtualenv** (recommended for environment isolation)

 ### Installation Steps